You’ve probably heard the saying that goes something like, “When you do what you love, you never have to work a day in your life.”

 Unlike short-term disability policies, long-term disability can cover you anywhere from two years right up until you reach retirement age and Social Security benefits kick in.
 It all depends on how your policy is structured.
 Usually, the longer the benefit period, the more expensive your monthly or annual premiums are going to be.

 Depending on how your policy is written, there may be certain criteria that you’ll need to fulfill in order to start your coverage.
 Most providers will have new applicants go through medical testing or require you to share your medical history via a doctor in order to determine how risky of an applicant you are.
 This process is known as medical underwriting and can take several weeks to complete.
 If your health history is complicated, this could take even longer, meaning you won’t be covered if something happens in the meantime.

 But there are providers like Asteya that simplify this process so that you can be covered as soon as possible.
-There are no doctor appointments needed, regardless of your age or medical background, and your policy details are determined based on a few answers that you submit in your application.
+There are no doctor appointments needed, period.
+And your policy details are determined based on a few answers that you submit in your application.
 Our “no exam” disability coverage will always give you faster approvals so you can have peace of mind in no time.

 You should also be aware of your policy waiting, or elimination, period.
 This is the time you need to wait from when you become disabled or are unable to work until your benefit payments begin.
 This period can be anywhere from 30 to 365 days, so make sure you have a contingency plan to account for the time that you won’t be covered, like a short-term insurance policy or having a stash of savings in the bank.

 What you pay each month or year for your policy depends on a number of factors, like your age, pre-existing health conditions, and the lifestyle you have.